 Stay up to date with the latest ECRU news and media.

-Find our more about the impact ECRU makes through our research projects.
+Find out more about the impact ECRU makes through our research projects.

 See how our expertise informs debate and influences policy around the rights of the child.

-Members of ECRU are working closely with over 30 children's rights organisations, academics and practitioners across the UK as part of a Brexit and Children coalition.
+Members of ECRU are working closely with over 30 children's rights organisations, academics and practitioners across the UK as part of a Brexit and Children's Rights coalition.